-Figure 8-25: Calls Forking Routing Rule
+Figure 11-22: Calls Forking Routing Rule

-During the upgrade to ARM version 8.6, all Routing Rules are translated with the Sequence routing method (the default).

-- In ARM version 8.6, forking capabilities can only be applied to SBCs.
+- When upgrading from an earlier ARM version than 8.6, all Routing Rules are translated with the Sequence routing method (the default). - In the ARM, forking capabilities can only be applied to SBCs.
 Media Gateways aren't supported. - Forking in the ARM is supported on SBC software 7.20.252 GA or later (release pending).
-For earlier SBC versions, Forking functions like 'Sequence'. - 19.
-In the main pane under 'Routing Actions' (Add Routing Rule screen > Advanced Conditions), select an action or set of actions to be taken if the Routing Rule matches; click the + icon (recommended).
-[Alternatively, select an action from the drop-down menu].
-The 'Choose Topology Item' screen opens.
+For earlier SBC versions, Forking functions like 'Sequence'. - 22.
+Under 'Routing Actions', click the 'Add action' button located on the right side of the screen.